 And what’s also vicariously enjoyable is that although she writes of homey things like making meals with her grandson, there is plenty of glamor in Mayes’ life – she is after all a famous writer, living in Tuscany.
 Some of this comes out as she describes a meal shared with Robert Redford and talks also of meeting writers like Muriel Spark.
 But mostly she writes of her Italian friends, of loving meals and parties both at Bramasole and at a second cottage she and her husband have purchased somewhere up in the hills nearby (no doubt mostly to escape the prying eyes of tourists, since her house is now on their bus routes).
 She also writes gorgeously about her peregrinations around Italy, trips to Portofino and Assisi and Urbino and Rome.
 She writes about Tuscany so fondly that I find myself wanting to go on Tuscany Tours to witness all the beautiful features in person.
 She describes the locations around her with such precision it’s unbelievable.

 In fact, I was struck reading the book how much Mayes is driven by wanderlust.
 She is forever contemplating selling the house, moving elsewhere in Italy or the world.
-I love her ability to visit a place and imagine an entire new life for herself.
+She seems reluctant to move to Italy though.
+Perhaps this is because she is worried about the financial side of the move.
+Many people usually fund a move abroad by selling their own home, and then they use the money to purchase themselves a home in the next country.
+Of course, if she really wanted to move, she could consider looking at the bridging finance option to get her a loan.
+There are always ways to move to other countries, finances aren’t usually a problem as there are so many loan options out there.
+Anyway, I love her ability to visit a place and imagine an entirely new life for herself.
 It is that ability I think that qualifies one to become an expatriate in the first place.
 For me it’s a pleasure to go along for that ride with her, trailing along in the wake of her lush language:

 Italy is an immortal playground.
 Does any country come close to its sustained, heady concoction of joys–serene landscape and magnificent art and layered history and savory cuisine and glorious music and welcoming people?
 So many ands.
 All in an elongated peninsula slashed down the middle with mountains, packed and stacked with dialects, great cooks, the Renaissance, hill towns, evocative cinema, ruins, castle, mosaics, villas, church bells, beaches, on an on.